psychopy/workshops/source/translators/setUpVersionControl.rst

   - (the binary installer is easiest)
   - You can just choose the defaults

-- If you need it, the following |watchHere| quickly shows you how to do this on both Mac and Windows
+- If you need it, the following |watchGitInstallVideoHere| quickly shows you how to do this on both Mac and Windows

   - The Windows installation process involves clicking through more screens